jordimurgo/cordova-plugin-native-code/README.md

 # Native Code Cordova Plugin
-Easily add nattive code to your cordova project.
+Easily add native code to your cordova project.
 The content of `native/android` directory will be compiled as a project module.

 ## Platform Support